Mini scule: Distribution and habitat

 Mini scule has an extremely limited range, being known only from areas in the Sainte Luce Reserve.
 Reports of Stumpffia frogs from Mandena, the Vohimena mountains, the southern Anosy Mountains, and Tsitongambarika may also refer to this species but need genetic confirmation.
 The species inhabits areas with deep leaf litter near semi-permanent water bodies like forest streams.

 Conservation

 Mini scule is currently known only from the Sainte Luce Reserve and may be microendemic to forest fragments within it.
-Although the species has not been assessed by the IUCN, the authors of the article in which it is described recommended that it be listed as critically endangered due to its extremely small range and degradation in the quality of the forest which it inhabits.
+Although the species has not been assessed by the IUCN, the authors of the article in which it is described recommended that it be listed as critically endangered due to its extremely small range and degradation in the quality of the forest it inhabits.